South Dakota Highway 63

 South Dakota Highway 63 (SD 63) is a 167.455 mi state highway in central South Dakota, United States, that connects U.S. Route 18 (US 18) south-southeast of Parmelee with the North Dakota state line north of McLaughlin.

 It consists of two disconnected segments.
 The southern segment begins at US 18 south-southeast of Parmelee and proceeds 20.826 mi to a rural intersection just south of Norris.
 The much-longer northern segment, which is 146.629 mi long, begins at an intersection with SD 44 just south of Corn Creek and ends at the North Dakota state line north of McLaughlin, where the roadway continues as North Dakota Highway 6 (ND 6).

 Portions of SD 63 north of US 14/SD 34 west of Hayes are part of the Lewis and Clark Trail.
 The segment of the highway, from US 14/SD 34 just west of Hayes, to US 212 west of Eagle Butte, is part of the Native American Scenic Byway.

-The portion of the highway, from just north of the intersection with SD 44 to a point approximately 5 mi south of Belvidere, is a dirt road.
+The portion of the highway, from just north of the intersection with SD 44 to a point approximately 5 mi south of Belvidere, is a gravel road.